 Railroads are the safest and most efficient way to transport fertilizer, a subset of chemicals that are sometimes classified as hazardous.
 One rail tank car of anhydrous ammonia, for example, carries the equivalent of around four tanker trucks and enough to produce approximately 128,000 bushels of corn.

 Railroads devote enormous resources to safe operations no matter what they haul, but the transportation of chemicals often requires special managing, at which railroads excel.
-Today, 99.999% of hazmat moved by rail reaches its destination without a release caused by a train accident.
+Today, more than 99.99% of hazmat moved by rail reaches its destination without a release caused by a train accident.

 The Effect of International Trade